 What’s out there?

-There’s a ton of content out there, and that’s a bit of an issue because some assume you are on their same knowledge level or at least experience and that makes your ramp up harder.
-In all cases, there are a few very popular resources that no matter what you want to visit and process a bit.
+There’s a ton of content out there, and that’s a bit of an issue because some authors assume you are on their same knowledge level or at least experience and that makes your ramp up harder.
+In all cases, there are a few very popular resources that no matter what, you want to visit and process a bit.
 Here are the tops ones:

-- Copper Shade, Henrik has a well-known video channel that you want definitely explore to the least.
+- Copper Shade, Henrik has a well-known video channel that you want definitely to explore the least.

-- Classic WorkBench (WB) is a great guide that can configure your system in a way that you would have never been able to do with a real Amiga back then.
+- Classic Workbench (WB) is a great guide that can configure your system in a way that you would have never been able to do with a real Amiga back then.

 - AmigaDOS commands sites.

-- Great blogs where to learn how to run programs and games from hard drives instead of disks.
+- Great blogs to learn how to run programs and games from hard drives instead of disks.